mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Why build a server rack at home?

-If you've never played with servers, you might wonder why anyone would build put a bunch of them in their house, much less build a little shrine to house all of them.
+If you've never played with servers, you might wonder why anyone would keep a bunch of them in their house, much less build a little shrine for them.

 Everyone has their own reasons for getting into homelab, but here's why I enjoy it:

-- **Software development**: I use a dedicated server for virtual machines, so rebooting or upgrading my main workstation doesn't affect what's running on my server, and it's easy for me to spin up new experimental VMs.
+- **Software development**: I use a dedicated server for virtual machines, so rebooting or upgrading my main workstation doesn't affect what's running on my server.
+It's easy for me to spin up new experimental VMs that don't affect my other projects.
-- **Storage**: It's much more convenient having a huge amount of storage that all of my devices share rather than buying large hard drives for each device and scattering my data everywhere.
+- **Storage**: It's more convenient to have a huge amount of storage that all of my devices share rather than buying large hard drives for each device and scattering my data everywhere.
 The storage server uses ZFS, which reduces the risk of data corruption and can survive a hard drive failure without losing data.
-- **Networking**: Building my own router with open-source software gives me more control over my network and saves me from running the buggy software that's in most consumer-grade routers.
+- **Networking**: Building my own router with open-source software gives me more control over my network and saves me from the buggy software that lives on most consumer-grade routers.

 ## Why this guide?